PMO Process Purge

-- Does the problem that this process was designed to fix still exist? (changes in personal and organisational maturity may well have removed the problem that the process was originally trying to solve).
+- Does the problem that this process was designed to fix still exist? (changes in personal and organizational maturity may well have removed the problem that the process had initially been trying to solve).

-- Who benefits from the process? (some processes that were originally beneficial may now actually be creating disbenefits due to the number of non-value adding steps).
+- Who benefits from the process? (some procedures that were initially beneficial may now actually be creating disbenefits due to the number of non-value-adding steps).

 PMOs should regularly purge processes from their portfolio.
-Doing so allows them to be nimble and focus on the business challenges that are important to the Snr Management team.
-Doing so allows you to diverge from the antipattern outlined above.
-With this in mind, I offer you this challenge: Go back to your PMO and look at every process, procedure and service with fresh eyes.
+Doing so allows them to be nimble and focus on the business challenges that are important to the Senior Management team.
+Doing so will enable you to diverge from the antipattern outlined above.
+With this in mind, I offer you this challenge: Go back to your PMO and look at every process, procedure, and service with fresh eyes.
 Ask yourself the four questions above and see how much legacy bureaucracy you can purge from your PMO and your organization.
-Let us know how you get on in the comments section below!
+Let us know how you get on with your PMO Process Purge in the comments section below!